 There’s a small set of woods in one of the pastures I pass on my last 1/4 of a mile home.
 The group of trees draws your eye because over the years cattle have kept their undersides all trimmed to the same height.

-There are several Maples in the pasture-and I’ve gaged their progress-from the first hint of red-to the full blown color they have now.
-Actually-to be honest-I made myself keep track of their progress.
+There are several Maples in the pasture and I’ve gauged their progress from the first hint of red to the full blown color they have now.
+Actually to be honest I made myself keep track of their progress.